 Women now make nearly as much as males, indicating that society has moved away from this compensation model.
 Nonetheless, the old-fashioned mentality about who should do the asking (and paying) persists, resulting in a disconnect and a great deal of ambiguity about how to act.
 As a Blogger, I encounter a lot of high-powered, executive women who make a lot of money and have a lot of self-assurance.

-So, what are the rules of dating in today’s society?
+So, what are the rules of modern dating in the philippines?
 Let’s look to science for a solution.

 Wait for the other person to take the initiative.
 In this case, gender is no longer relevant; it’s all about common sense now!
 If you stand in the corner, waiting for him to walk over, how does he know you’re interested?
 If you’re talking to someone about art, for example, you may say, “I’ve been meaning to attend to that new exhibition at the V&A.” Would you like to come along with me? ” This brings me to rule #2…

 It is, believe it or not, your friend.
 We cannot, statistically, connect with everyone we encounter.
 Move on if you’re talking to someone and they make it plain that their feelings aren’t reciprocated.
 Consider it a step toward finding someone with whom you are compatible, rather than a setback for your self-esteem.
 If you want to increase your self-esteem, make sure you’re properly groomed.
 You can get support from Filipinos2Meet.com.

 If you find someone attractive, approach them and strike up a natural conversation.
 When you think of walking up and opening with “hello, sweet cheeks,” it can seem frightening, but just asking, “Is it normally this busy?” can be just as effective.
 “This is my first time here,” says the visitor.

 Change your mindset and let go of erroneous standards: